If

 For

-assignment choices can they offer to allow students to play
+choices can they offer to allow students to play around with that

-around with that new learning.
-Find ways to have students connect
+new learning.
+Find ways to have students connect new learning to

-would very well in this layer as do projects, displays and problem
+well in this layer as do projects, displays and problem solving

-solving labs.
-Teachers need to establish the criteria or standards
+labs.
+Teachers need to establish the criteria or standards as to

 Finally,

-pertaining to their topic for which there is research to support
+to their topic for which there is research to support more than

-more than one view.
-This is simply a matter of thinking about
+one view.
+This is simply a matter of thinking about issues in the

 For

-now have predictable meaning.
-Now the mother can say to the
+have predictable meaning.
+Now the mother can say to the daughter,

-daughter, “I see you have only applied what you learned
+“I see you have only applied what you learned in Spanish class.

-in Spanish class.
-Why did you not take the time to involve yourself
+Why did you not take the time to involve yourself in a critical

-in a critical thinking issue?”
-Or, “I see you have
+thinking issue?”
+Or, “I see you have gathered quite

 At

-the meaning of an A or a B. A counselor or future employer would
+meaning of an A or a B. A counselor or future employer would be

-be able to really know what a person was capable of by looking
+able to really know what a person was capable of by looking at a

-at a transcript.
-Once we get some reliability, we can then take
+transcript.
+Once we get some reliability, we can then take on that

-on that real sticky issue, validity.
-Are these valid measures
+real sticky issue, validity.
+Are these valid measures of intellect,

 Until